facebookarchive/xctool/README.md

-  Surprisingly, Apple's command-line _xcodebuild_ tool does not run your product's tests the same way as _Xcode.app_.  xcodebuild doesn't understand which targets in your scheme are test targets, which test suites or cases you've disabled, or how to run simulator-based, application tests.
+  Surprisingly, Apple's command-line _xcodebuild_ tool does not run your product's tests the same way as _Xcode.app_.  xcodebuild doesn't understand which targets in your scheme are test targets, which test suites or cases you might have disabled in your scheme, or how to run simulator-based, application tests.

   If you use [application
 tests](http://developer.apple.com/library/mac/#documentation/developertools/Conceptual/UnitTesting/08-Glossary/glossary.html#//apple_ref/doc/uid/TP40002143-CH8-SW1),